torvalds/linux/Documentation/trace/rv/runtime-verification.rst

 Indeed, the research presented in:

   De Oliveira, Daniel Bristot; Cucinotta, Tommaso; De Oliveira, Romulo Silva.
-  *Efficient formal verification for the Linux kernel.* In: International Conference on Software Engineering and Formal Methods.
+  *Efficient formal verification for the GNU/Linux kernel.* In: International Conference on Software Engineering and Formal Methods.
 Springer, Cham, 2019.
   p.
 315-332.